 - If you’re prone to anxiety, High-CBD strains are supposed to make you feel more euphoric without the effect of anxiety.

-- If your down in mood AND energy, sativas are supposed to be more energizing than indicas.
+- If you’re down in mood AND energy, sativas are supposed to be more energizing than indicas.

-- If your depressed because of insomnia (or vice versa) then an indica could help you get some sleep.
+- If you’re depressed because of insomnia (or vice versa) then an indica could help you get some sleep.

 - If you’re depressed because you’re in physical pain, a strain with high amounts of both THC and CBD could treat you nicely.